tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/life-cycle-management/life-cycle-management.md

 ## Introduction

 Lifecycle Management (LCM) is a part of JMS's reporting and management infrastructure.
-JMS enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud) by performing LCM operations such installing or removing Java Runtimes.
+JMS enables users to observe and manage the lifecycles of their Java SE Runtimes (on-premises or in the Cloud) by performing LCM operations such as Installing or Removing Java Runtimes.

 As a customer, you can:
   * View and identify the Java Runtimes.